What Are Prominent Ears?

 Costs

-The total cost of otoplasty includes:
+The total cost of otoplasty may include:

 - Surgeon’s fee